apache/ozone-site/docs/08-developer-guide/04-project/02-release-guide.md

 ### Set Up Local Environment

-The following variables will be referenced in commands.
+The following variables will be referenced in commands:

 ```bash
 export VERSION=1.1.0 # Set to the version of ozone being released.